mrQ000/vue-coco/README.md

 # VUE-COCO - COMPONENT COMPOSER for VUE

-Lightweight component composer for Vue lightweight converter for .vue into .mjs files
+Lightweight converter for .vue into .mjs files
-- transpiles pug and less
-- wraps html and css into js code
+- wraps HTML and CSS into single JS file
-- injects Vue.component(...) global installation code
+- transpiles PUG and LESS

 # Installation